 It’s a great way to get started

 If you’re new to recruitment marketing, branding a team is a good way to start before tackling the organization’s overall brand.
 You will learn a ton in the process that you can apply to more universal culture content and value proposition projects.
-And, after creating great value and good will with the team, they will become a great advocate for you as you pursue other team storytelling projects.
+Significantly, this team content will create great value to those team members.
+Then, they will advocate for you as you pursue more team storytelling projects.

 - Understand the team’s unique value proposition so you can best communicate it to candidates